bbhart/writing/remote-reckoning.md

 Companies with Announced WFH
 ============================
 _These are companies with full or partial WFH policies as a response to COVID-19 shutdowns._
+_Pull Requests accepted if you know of other notable companies who have announced policy changes._

 1. Microsoft.
 [Working from home will remain optional through October [2020]](https://www.geekwire.com/2020/microsoft-updates-wfh-policy-allows-employees-work-remotely-october/).
 Current as of May 5.